rainychville/tos/script/README.md

 It is a terminal application, meaning it needs to be run from the terminal.

 #### How to open the terminal
 - Windows: Look for the `Command Prompt`.
+You should use the PowerShell instead as it has more features than the Command Prompt, if it is installed.
 - Mac: `Cmd`+`Space`, then type `Terminal.app`, then open it.
 - GNU/Linux: Find your desktop environment's terminal app.
   - Ubuntu (GNOME): Terminal